Valenzuela, Metro Manila: Geography

-The highest elevation in the area reaches 38 meters (125 feet) above sea level, situated within the industrial zone of the city, specifically in the Canumay district.
+The highest elevation in the area reaches 38 m above sea level, situated within the industrial zone of the city, specifically in the Canumay district.
 This hilly terrain, characterized by a surface gradient of approximately 0.55%, features a gentle slope that contributes to the area's suitability for industrial development.
-In contrast, the average elevation across the city is relatively low, at just 2 meters (6.6 feet) above sea level, indicating that much of the urban landscape lies close to coastal or flood-prone levels.
+In contrast, the average elevation across the city is relatively low, at just 2 m above sea level, indicating that much of the urban landscape lies close to coastal or flood-prone levels.
 This topographical variation plays a critical role in urban planning, infrastructure development, and flood management strategies.

 Apart from the political borders set by the law, Valenzuela and Malabon are also separated by the 15 km Tenejeros-Tullahan River or simply Tullahan River.
-The river obtained its name from tulya or clam due to the abundance of such shellfish in the area.
+The river derived its name from tulya or clam due to the abundance of such shellfish in the area.
 Tullahan is a part of the Marilao-Meycauayan-Obando river system of central Luzon.
-It is now considered biologically dead and one of the dirtiest river systems in the world.
+The river has been severely degraded by industrial pollution, resulting in poor water quality and markedly diminished aquatic biodiversity.
 Tullahan riverbanks used to be lined with mangrove trees and rich with freshwater fish and crabs.
 Children used to play in the river before it was polluted by developing industries near it.

 To save the river, the Department of Environment and Natural Resources, Metropolitan Manila Development Authority, and the local governments of Valenzuela and Malabon signed partnerships with private and non-government organizations to dredge the area.

 Increased climate variability, which is associated with global warming, has brought with it periods of heavy rainfall and high tides, which in turn have resulted in stagnant waters that can stay in the area for up to 4 weeks due to insufficient drainage and improper solid waste disposal.
 People are often stranded inside their homes and are exposed to waterborne diseases such as dengue and leptospirosis.
 Better early warning systems are needed to manage the risk associated with increased rainfall.